Smashburger (restaurant chain): Acquisition by Jollibee

 The restaurant faced difficulties in continuing to grow, in part as shoppers began to shift away from shopping in traditional retail centers where its restaurants were concentrated.
 At the same time, larger restaurant chains increased their efforts to grow sales and brought on higher-quality menu items to compete with Smashburger and restaurants like it.
 Subsequently, Smashburger saw its overall same-store sales decline as a number of other local "better burger" concepts grew.
 Crane left as CEO in April 2016, and was replaced by Mike Nolan, but he resigned nine months later and Ryan took over the role.
 The restaurant thus condensed its expansion strategy to focus on existing markets and began mentorship programs to develop leadership talent from within its ranks of workers.
 It also bought back some franchise restaurants in several major markets.
 Smashburger competitors like Shake Shack and Five Guys experienced many of these difficulties, as well.

 In 2016, Smashburger was estimated to have $338.3 million in sales.
 On 13 February 2018, Jollibee increased its ownership stake to 85 percent of Smashburger in another $100 million deal.
 In making the acquisition, the companies said the move would allow Smashburger to further expand its presence in southeast Asia.
+On 14 December 2018, Jollibee increased its ownership stake to 100%, full ownership of Smashburger in a $10 million deal.